-Scotty started the Campout For The Cause festival in 2008, a three-day event rooted in the spirit of music, movement, community and adventure — celebrating its 10 year anniversary this June.
+Scotty started the Campout For The Cause festival in 2008, a three-day event rooted in the spirit of music, movement, community and adventure.
 In 2013, he founded WinterWonderGrass, a unique, boutique festival in Steamboat Springs, Colorado, and Lake Tahoe, California, featuring bluegrass, roots and string bands, craft breweries, whiskeys and local brands.“I finally realized that what I’m supposed to do is create community,” he shares.
 “To get people to come together, and the festivals are a big platform for that.
 Because I don’t want to talk to anybody; I want to talk with everybody.”

 It brought me back to the thrill of the water and the connection to the water, and it also forced presence